TravisWheelerLab/tallyman/README.md

 A tool for counting K-mer occurrences in a DNA or RNA sequence.

-## Command Line Interface
+## The Command Line Interface

 ## The Algorithms

-## Contributing
+## The Developer Tooling

 This project uses [Poetry](https://python-poetry.org), see its web site for installation instructions.
 Poetry handles creating a virtual environment and fetching dependencies.
-See the commands
-below:
+Note that after installation you may need to add `"$HOME/.poetry/bin"` to your `PATH` environment variable.

+Some basic Poetry commands are listed below:

   - Fetch dependencies: `poetry update`
+  - Launch a shell inside the virtual environment: `poetry shell`
   - Run a command in the virtual environment: `poetry run <your command>`
-  - Launch a shell inside the virtual environment: `poetry shell`
       - Run unit tests: `poetry run pytest .`
+      - Format the code: `poetry run black .`

-## Authors
+## The Authors

   - Sarah Walling <sarah.walling@umontana.edu>
   - Travis Wheeler <travis.wheeler.umontana.edu>